Hellenic College Holy Cross Greek Orthodox School of Theology

-Hellenic College Holy Cross Greek Orthodox School of Theology (HCHC) is a private Orthodox Christian liberal arts college and seminary in Brookline, Massachusetts.
+Hellenic College Holy Cross Greek Orthodox School of Theology (HCHC) is a private Eastern Orthodox liberal arts college and seminary in Brookline and Boston in Massachusetts.
+The institution is composed of two schools.
+These are Hellenic College, an undergraduate liberal arts college, and Holy Cross Greek Orthodox School of Theology, a graduate theological school and seminary.
+The institution is affiliated with the Greek Orthodox Archdiocese of America.

-The institution was founded in 1937 as Holy Cross Theological School in Pomfret, Connecticut, but was moved to Brookline, Massachusetts in 1947.

-Its mission is to educate individuals for life and service in the Orthodox Christian community.
-This includes men preparing for the priesthood of the Greek Orthodox Archdiocese of America (with which it is religiously affiliated) and other Orthodox Christian entities, as well educating men and women for leadership roles in the church or within secular society.
-HCHC includes a graduate school of theology (seminary) for clerical training and education, and several undergraduate and certificate programs in business, education, literature, and other secular professions.
+In 1937, the institution was founded by Archbishop Athenagoras I of Constantinople and the Greek Orthodox Archdiocese of America in Pomfret, Connecticut, as The Greek Archdiocese Institute.
+Its name was soon changed to Holy Cross Theological School, and was moved to Brookline, Massachusetts, in 1947.
+The institution reached its modern structure in 1968, when it established an undergraduate liberal arts college, Hellenic College, alongside the postgraduate theological school and seminary, now called the Holy Cross Greek Orthodox School of Theology.
+Both schools were first accredited in the 1970s.

+Hellenic College Holy Cross is the only accredited Eastern Orthodox college, seminary, and graduate school of theology in both the United States, and the Western Hemisphere as a whole.

 History

 Origins

 Archbishop Athenagoras of America soon after his enthronement became convinced that a seminary was needed in America to prepare American born man for the priesthood.
 At the 1936 Clergy-Laity Congress, he announced that the school would open next year in Pomfret, Connecticut, on an estate owned by the Archdiocese, bought for a song during the Great Depression.
+In 1937, Pomfret seminary was established as The Greek Archdiocese Institute, which would soon become known as Holy Cross Theological School.

 The establishment of the seminary in Pomfret was a bold experiment, fraught with difficulties.
-Demetrios Michaelides, who entered the Holy Cross in the 1937, remembered: "The first year was very hard.
+Demetrios Michaelides, who entered the seminary in the 1937, remembered: "The first year was very hard.
 We were isolated.
 Being the first class of the start of the seminary was a challenge.
 The school had very little money, which was a hardship for all.
 There was not much money for food or books or other supplies.
 People from Boston and Worcester would bring food for us."

+The seminary reached its current location in 1947, when it moved from Pomfret to Brookline, Massachusetts.

 Creation of modern structure

-In 1966, Holy Cross expanded its undergraduate division into a full four-year liberal arts college named Hellenic College, which opened in 1968.
+In 1968, Holy Cross expanded its undergraduate division into a full four-year liberal arts college named Hellenic College.

 In 1974, Hellenic College was first accredited by the New England Commission of Higher Education, and the Holy Cross Theological School was first accredited by the Association of Theological Schools the same year.